techsek/derivatex/README.md

     derivatex generate instagram
     ```

-Keep the **secret_digest.txt** file safe as it serves as the seed to the generation of your passwords.
+Keep the **seed.txt** file safe as it serves as the seed to the generation of your passwords.

-The file *database* is only used to store information about the password generation and is not very sensitive, although it is better to keep it safe.
+The file *database.sqlite* is only used to store information about the password generation and is not very sensitive, although it is better to keep it safe.

 See more details on how to use derivatex with: